v-novaltd/LCEVCdecJS/docs/dec/LCEVCdec.md

 ![alt text](assets/video_flow.png "Video flow")

 If `videoFrameCallback` is not present in the browser, we get a new frame from the video.
-When this happens, the queue is updated and the next frame selected.
+Upon receiving a new frame, the queue is updated to collect all frames whos presentation time has passed.
+The current frame is kept, as it may still be on screen.
+The frame that has been selected when updating the queue will be presented.
 Afterwards the video controls, stats and DPS are updated.

 Finally, `requestAnimationFrame` is used again to call the same function.